 As tough as it can be to write a college admissions essay, a student has time to prepare and edit the work before submission.
 When it comes to an interview, there’s no pause button to press when an applicant messes up an answer and wants to edit it.
-When it’s out, it’s out.
+Still, there are ways to recover and turn the interview around.
 That’s why preparing for a college admissions interview is vital to success.

-Here are things to have a head start on, including common college interview questions, before taking the hot seat.
+Here are things to get a head start on, including common college interview questions, before taking the hot seat.

 How Important Is a College Interview?